Fall Protection (Guarding Floor/Wall Openings and Holes)—1910.23

 - Removable Railings – In some places, such as near a ledge, permanent railings are not a good option.
 You can, however, install removable railings that will provide protection most of the time, but can be removed when access to that area is needed.

 - Toe Boards – Adding a tow board along the floor can be a great way to alert people to the danger before they fall.
 In addition, tow boards can stop carts and other wheeled items from going over a ledge or somewhere where the operator could fall.

-- Floor Markings – One of the most effective options for preventing falls is adding floor markings (similar to the ones found here) in the area around the danger.
+- Floor Markings – One of the most effective options for preventing falls is adding floor markings in the area around the danger.
 There are a number of different options when it comes to floor markings, some of which are discussed in the next section.

 Marking Off Fall Hazards

 Whether used in place of a physical barrier, or along with one, using floor markings is a great way to alert people to danger before it is too late.
 Things like floor signs or floor tape can give a visual reminder that there is a risk of falling in the area, so people can pay close attention to their surroundings.

 Choosing a specific color of floor marking tape, for example, can be a great option for most facilities.
 This way, when they see that color they will automatically know that there is a risk of falling close by.